dfahlander/typeson/README.md

   {'': new Date(), "''": new Date()}
   // {"":1672504445626,"''":1672504445626,"$types":{"''":"Date","''''":"Date"}}
-  // Needs escaping of empty string (as double astrophes) and escaping of double
+  // Needs escaping of empty string (as double apostrophes) and escaping
-  //   apostrophes (doubled apostrophes)
+  //   of double apostrophes (doubled apostrophes)
 ];
 ```